-The International Max Planck Research School "Leipzig School of Human Origins" (IMPRS LSHO) is a joint PhD program of the Max Planck Institute for Evolutionary Anthropology (MPI-EVA) and the University of Leipzig (UL).
-PhD students have a primary affiliation with one of the research groups of the MPI-EVA or one of the participating research groups of UL.
+The International Max Planck Research School "Leipzig School of Human Origins" (IMPRS LSHO) is a joint PhD program of the Max Planck Institute for Evolutionary Anthropology (MPI-EVA) and Leipzig University (LU).
+PhD students have a primary affiliation with one of the research groups of the MPI-EVA or one of the participating research groups of LU.
 The language of the PhD program is English.

 The IMPRS LSHO provides interdisciplinary training and research opportunities for university graduates who wish to work towards a PhD in anthropology, archaeology, biology, biochemistry, bioinformatics, computational biology, evolutionary genetics, human behavioral ecology, paleoanthropology, primatology, psychology, and related fields.